equinor/res2df/docs/usage/satfunc.rst

    # Multiplicate these rows by 0.5
    dframe.loc[rows_to_touch, "KRW"] *= 0.5

-For a dataframe or a CSV file in the format provided by this module, an Eclipse include file can be generated either with the Python API :func:`ecl2df.satfunc.df2ecl` function or the command
+For a dataframe or a CSV file in the format provided by this module, an :term:`include file` can be generated either with the Python API :func:`res2df.satfunc.df2res` function or the command

 .. code-block:: console

-  csv2ecl satfunc satfunc.csv --output relperm.inc --keywords SWOF SGOF --verbose
+  csv2res satfunc satfunc.csv --output relperm.inc --keywords SWOF SGOF --verbose

-which should give a file ``relperm.inc`` that can be parsed by Eclipse.
+which should give a file ``relperm.inc`` that can be parsed by reservoir simulators.
 The command above will only pick the keywords ``SWOF`` and ``SGOF`` (in the case there are data for more keywords in the dataframe).

-There are no automated checks for validity of the dumped include files.
+There are no automated checks for validity of the dumped :term:`include file <include file>`.

 Extracting properties pr.
 SATNUM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have an include file prepared (from any source), you might need to determine certain properties like endpoint.
+If you have an :term:`include file` prepared (from any source), you might need to determine certain properties like endpoint.
 If you need to determine for example "SOWCR" - the largest oil saturation for which oil is immobile, because you need to avoid SOWCR + SWCR overshooting 1, you can write a code

 .. code-block:: python

-    from ecl2df import satfunc
+    from res2df import satfunc

-    # Read an Eclipse include file directly into a DataFrame
+    # Read an include file directly into a DataFrame
     with open("relperm.inc") as f_handle:
         sat_df = satfunc.df(f_handle.read())